beverleyy/gradcafe_analysis/README.md

 # GradCafe Analysis

-This is an attempt at analyzing `gradcafe` data looking back and trying to make predictions on how the F21 cycle will turn out.
+This is an attempt at analyzing `gradcafe` data looking back and trying to make predictions on how the F23 cycle will turn out.

-### NOTE

-The COVID situation might change the behavior or grad admissions this year a lot, so these predictions might not be great.

 ## Usage

 ### Scraping

-You might wanna analyze non-CS data.
-To do that you will have to scrape gradcafe results yourself using the `scrape_site.py` script.

-`python scrape_site.py [search term] [number-of-pages]`

-Where `search term` is the actual term you would use on GradCafe to find your data; `number-of-pages` would be the number of result pages you get **when you display 250 results per page**.

-What I used to get CS data was the following:

-`python scrape_site.py computer 257`

-Could have just as well been:

-`python scrape_site.py computer science 257`
+`python3 scrape.py [-q QUERY] [-i INSTITUTION] [-p PROGRAM] [-d DEGREE] [-f FILENAME] pages`

+`pages` refers to the number of gradcafe pages searched with 40 results per page.

+-q is the catch-all query you type into the big search box on gradcafe.
+The filters are replicated by the -i, -p and -d flags.

+All of the search options are optional, but the number of pages is not.

+Example for the aerospace dataset I used:

+`python3 scrape.py -q '*aero*' 133`

+Example for searching for data about Stanford Mechanical Engineering PhD's:

+`python3 scrape.py -i 'Stanford' -p 'Mech' -d 'PhD' 6`

 ### Parse the scraped files

 This will create a directory with the name of your search query.
 HTML scraped files will be written in sequential order i.e. `1.html`, `2.html`, etc.

-Then you will have to run the `parse_html` script in order to process the HTML scraped files and get a usable CSV file which you can then use to analyze whatever you wish.
+The `parse.py` script is needed to process the HTML scraped files and get a usable CSV file which you can then use to analyze whatever you wish.
 Its functionality is as follows:

-`python parse_html.py [path_to_directory_with_html_files] [title_of_csv] [number_pages]`
+`python3 parse.py filename path pages`

+`filename` is the title of the CSV file that comes out, `path` is the path to the directory with the HTML files, and `pages` is how many pages of results you want to process.

 A more concrete example would be therefore:

-`python parse_html.py data/computer cs 257`

-Where `data/computer` is the path of the directory holding the sequential HTML files. `cs` would be the name of the CSV file inside the `data` directory, and `257` is how many pages you scraped for this search.
+`python3 parse.py aero data/aero 133`

+Note that you will have to run the parser for every directory of HTML files you have.

 ### Analyze the resulting CSV and have fun